slowernews/wisdom-tldr/README.md

 There are no shortcuts for success.

+> *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

 ===
 ###On imperfections

-*'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*
+> *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

+> *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

 ===
 ###On deep work